-The following information of the blocked client is displayed:
+The following information of the blocked client will be displayed:

 Hostname Displays the hostname of the user.
 MAC Address Displays the MAC address of the user.
 Up (Byte) Displays the user's total uploaded traffic to the EAP since the last connection.
 Down (Byte) Displays the user's total downloaded traffic from the EAP since the last connection.
-Action You can click the 🔟 to resume the client's access to the internet.
+Action You can click the delete icon to remove the client from the block list.
+This will resume the client's access to the internet.